ErinMorelli/em-media-handler/docs/configuration/settings.rst

 log_file
 ########
-Specify a log file to use for Beets' logging feature.
+Specify a file path (including file name) to a custom log file destination for Beets to use.

 Default: ``~/logs/beets.log``